-Walter Langs Desk Set, Tracy and Hepburns eighth (and next to last) film together, is a mildly amusing comedy about the battle of the sexes, this time around in the context of the workplace and the new technology.
+Walter Lang’s Desk Set, Tracy and Hepburn’s eighth (and next to last) screen collaboration, is a mildly amusing comedy about the battle of the sexes, this time around in the context of the workplace and the new threatening technology.

-Hepburn plays Bunny, a stern, dedicated supervisor, who with her staff of Peg, Sylvia, and Ruthie, run a reference and research department for a TV network.
+Hepburn plays Bunny Watson, a stern, dedicated supervisor, who with her staff of Peg, Sylvia, and Ruthie, run a reference and research department for a TV network.
 Their goal is to try and answer questions as quickly as possible on any subject.

-But at the end, courtesy of a serviceable (but no more) script from the Ephrons (husband and wife Henry and Phoebe), working from a play, the problems are resolved to the satisfaction of all parties.
+But at the end, courtesy of a serviceable (but no more) script from the Ephrons (husband and wife Henry and Phoebe), working from a play that was not great in the first place, the problems are resolved to the satisfaction of all parties.

-Its good to see Tracy and Hepburn on screen even if this film represents one of their weakest collaborations, due to the fact that the Ephrons dont write as sharp and witty dialogue as Ruth Gordon and Garson Kanin (Adams Rib, Pat and Mike) and Walter Lang is not as good a director as George Cukor.
+It’s good to see Tracy and Hepburn on screen even if this film represents their weakest collaboration, due to the fact that the Ephrons don’t write as sharp and witty dialogue as Ruth Gordon and Garson Kanin (Adams Rib, Pat and Mike) and Walter Lang is not as good a director as George Cukor.

 Produced by Henry Ephron

 Screenplay: Phoebe and Henry Ephron, based on a play by Robert Fryer and Lawrence Karr

 Camera: Leon Shamroy